erichosick/trkm/packages/html-form-apply-ts/README.md

 };

-// Map a given value in an object to a form field. const formDestination: FormDestination = {
+// Map a given value in an object to a form field. const contextToFormMap: FormDestination = {
   formQuery,
   destination: [
     {